ucd-os-burgundy-s18/pintos1/DOC_P1.md

 >> type and/or a set of functions or macros to manipulate fixed-point
 >> numbers, why did you do so?
 If not, why not?

+Our fixed-point library is the result of an evolution of design choices.
+While the 17.14 fixed-point system was explained in detail, we did not understand it fully at first.
+The most confusing part of the manual was the statement, __"Suppose that we are using a p.q fixed-point format, and let f = 2**q"__ - we had interpreted p to mean the value of a whole number held in 17 bits and q to mean the value of the fraction held in 14 bits.
+We did not realize until later that "f" is virtually never equal to 2 raised to the power of the value of the fraction; instead the "f" that is used in all of the formulas is always equal to 2**14 which is 16384.
+Since we did not understand this detail at first, we attempted to implement our fixed-point system in a variety of incorrect ways in an effort to get around our inability to calculate "f".

+Our first attempt at building a fixed-point type was with a struct that contained individual sign, p (whole number), and q (fraction) elements.
+Then we realized that our p element encompassed our q element and were left with a struct containing sign and p elements.
+After realizing the sign bit was completely unnecessary, we were left with a struct containing a single int32_t.
+We then removed that int32_t from the struct to reduce the length of our debug statements and to minimize the overhead incurred from the large volume of fixed-point calculations routinely performed by the timer interrupt handler.
+Next we changed the typedef of the fixed-point from int32_t to int64_t; this would guarantee a correct result without overflowing the variable no matter which order of operations were used to calculate any given formula.
+Finally, we returned our fixed-point typedef back to int32_t after being informed that int64_t was not a natively-supported type and that using it would likely reduce performance - thus being counterproductive to the operation of the timer interrupt handler.

 			   SURVEY QUESTIONS